facebookresearch/hydra/website/docs/configure_hydra/logging.md

 ---
 Hydra is configuring Python standard logging library with the dictConfig method.
 You can learn more about it [here](https://docs.python.org/3/howto/logging.html).
 There are two logging configurations, one for Hydra itself and one for the executed jobs.

-This example demonstrates how to to customize the logging behavior of your Hydra app, by making the following changes to the default logging behavior:
+This example demonstrates how to customize the logging behavior of your Hydra app, by making the following changes to the default logging behavior:

  * Outputs only to stdout (no log file)